- To fix Start menu problems on Windows 11, run the PowerShell command:

-On Windows 11, you can use a PowerShell command to reset the Start menu components to fix common problems.
-The command will come in handy when the menu doesn’t open, freezes, or doesn’t work as expected.
+UPDATED 7/8/2025: On Windows 11, you can use a PowerShell command to reset the Start menu components and resolve common issues.
+The command will come in handy when the menu fails to open, freezes, or behaves unexpectedly.

-The Reset-AppxPackage command option allows you to reset the Start menu and other components and built-in apps (such as Mail and Calendar, Microsoft Store, Windows Security, and others) to fix issues when it’s impossible to uninstall or reset the component using the Settings app.
+The Reset-AppxPackage command option allows you to reset the Start menu and other components, as well as built-in apps (such as Microsoft Store, Windows Security, and others), to resolve issues when it’s impossible to uninstall or reset the component using the Settings app.

-In this guide, I’ll teach you the steps to reset the Start menu components to resolve issues on Windows 11.
+In this guide, I’ll walk you through the steps to reset the Start menu components and resolve issues on Windows 11.

 Reset Start menu with PowerShell on Windows 11

-To reset the Start menu to fix problems on Windows 11, use these steps:
+To reset the Start menu to fix problems on Windows 11, follow these steps:

 Get-AppxPackage Microsoft.Windows.StartMenuExperienceHost | Reset-AppxPackage